 - Development Type - Projects fall into one of four development types: New Development, Redevelopment, Demolition, or Stormwater Retrofit.
 The applicant is referred to Section 1.1.1 for the complete definition of each development type.
-A project falls into only one development type.
 If an applicant is uncertain which development type best defines a project, they can contact PWD Stormwater Plan Review for additional guidance.
 If the applicant incorporates voluntary stormwater management into their project, Stormwater Billing and Incentives can also provide additional guidance.

 - Earth Disturbance - PWD must review any project whose earth disturbance exceeds 5,000 square feet to ensure that an Erosion and Sediment Control (E&S) Plan has been prepared in accordance with Pennsylvania Department of Environmental Protection guidelines (Section 2.3).
 In addition, PWD must ensure that the limit of disturbance is correctly delineated and that the project is not part of a larger phased development that will trigger additional Stormwater Regulations.

 There are some earth disturbance activities that do not require post-construction stormwater management and/or should not be counted toward the regulatory threshold for triggering the Stormwater Regulations.
 The applicant is referred to Section 1.1.3 for more information on earth disturbance.